-One would think that most companies would find their remote teams at a competitive online marketplace like Freelancer or Upwork, since they’d have a large pool of talent to choose from and the talent will provide services at a competitive rate.
+One would think that most companies would find their remote teams at a competitive online marketplace like Freelancer or Upwork since they’d have a large pool of talent to choose from and the talent will provide services at a competitive rate.

 Contrary to popular belief, 40% of the participants preferred to work with Remote teams that had been referred to them.
-Additionally, it was found that CXOs want to work with somebody who has been referred even if they might be expensive.
+Additionally, it was found that CXOs want to work with somebody who has been referred to even if they might be expensive.
 This clearly implies that Trust is a major factor in this decision.

 Difficulties faced in working with remote teams and how to overcome them?

-We thus understood why people choose to work with remote teams, but it is also apparent from years of experience and basic understanding that working with a remote team could be a challenging task.
+We thus understood why people choose to work with remote teams, but it is also apparent from years of experience and the basic understanding that working with a remote team could be a challenging task.
 So what are the challenges and how to resolve them?
 To find out more about it we asked the following question to our participants…

 What are the difficulties you faced while working with remote teams?